 Additional Information

+The program presents a concept map on the topic.
 The concept map provides detailed information on individual concepts related to the topic.
 The description of a concept includes references to sources.

 The program identifies three key researchers in the field based on their research interest and the number of articles and citations.